-Almost all people who identify themselves as having an addiction or problem with substances experience shame.
-While society may subscribe to the notion that addiction is a disease there is also a belief that addicts are fundamentally weak and therefore lacking the wherewithal to “pull themselves up by the
+Almost all people who identify themselves as an addict or problem user experience shame.
+While society may subscribe to the notion that addiction is a disease there is also a belief that addicts/problem users are fundamentally weak and therefore lacking the wherewithal to “pull themselves up by the